Climate science

 Studying climate science at UNSW

-The UNSW Climate Change Research Centre (CCRC) is one of the largest university research centres of its kind in Australia.
+The UNSW Climate Change Research Centre, opens in a new window (CCRC) is one of the largest university research centres of its kind in Australia.
 The CCRC applies basic scientific principles to pressing questions on climate dynamics, global climate change, and extremes of weather and climate.
 The Centre has expertise in the key areas of the Earth's climate - atmospheric, oceanic and terrestrial processes.

 • The CCRC's atmosphere research includes studies of large-scale dynamics, convection, radiation, climate feedbacks, and factors controlling precipitation changes and other meteorological impacts.